codeWithUtkarsh/aws-mcp-server/README.md

 The project includes GitHub Actions workflows:

-- **CI**: Runs on every PR and push to main branch
+- **PR Validation**: Runs on every PR to main branch to verify code quality
-- **Development**: Runs on pushes to non-main branches and manual dispatch
-- **Release**: Publishes multi-architecture Docker image (AMD64 and ARM64) and PyPI package when a new release is created
+- **Release**: Publishes multi-architecture Docker image (AMD64 and ARM64) when a new release is created or a version tag is pushed

 ## Claude Desktop Integration